lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Security considerations {#SecConsiderations}

-This document does not have any more Security consideration than the ones already raised on {{I-D.ietf-lpwan-ipv6-static-context-hc}}
+This document does not have any more Security consideration than the ones already raised on {{rfc8724}}.
+Variable length residues may be used to compress URI elements.
+They cannot produce a packet expansion either on the LPWAN network or in the Internet network after decompression.
+The length send is not used to indicate the information that should be reconstructed at the other end, but on the contrary the information sent as a Residue.
+Therefore, if a length is set to a high value, but the number of bits on the SCHC packet is smaller, the packet must be dropped by the decompressor.

+OSCORE compression is also based on the same compression method described in {{rfc8427}}.
+The size of the Initialisation Vector residue size must be considered carefully.
+A too large value has a impact on the compression efficiency and a too small value will force the device to renew its key more often.
+This operation may be long and energy consuming.

 # Acknowledgements